soham627/best-picture-odds/README.md

 2. Navigate to the odds-app folder
 3. Set up a virtual environment and install dependencies: pip install -r requirements.txt
 4. Create a .env file and copy the variables from the .env.example file into it
-5. Set up the database by running create_db.py
+5. Set up the database by running create_db.py.
+If the local.db file is created within a directory called 'instance', you may need to copy the local.db file into the odds-app folder for the app to function properly.
 6. Run the flask app